alphaolomi/tigopesa-docs/README.md

 browse through the documentation.
 This is an attampt to make it easier for developers to work on this new & exciting API.
 [Read More About the tigoPesa API here](https://www.tigo.co.tz/tigo-pesa-for-developers)

+A lot of effort was spent to make this as accurate as possible, However, If there is any error/confusion please refer to the original documents found [here](https://www.tigo.co.tz/tigo-pesa-for-developers)
 ## Getting Started
 This documentation is created using mkdocs therefore in order run it locally you need to have python, pip and ofcourse mkdocs installed